readium/webpub-manifest/extensions/epub.md

 ## Collection Roles

-> **TODO**: Do we document various EPUB extensions and associated roles?
+> **Note**: Do we document various EPUB extensions and associated roles?
 This would have to be extended to index and dictionaries if we're only considering specs that were officially adopted.

 | Role  | Semantics | Compact? | Required? |
 | ----- | --------- | -------- | --------- |